Shicheng-Guo/BIS180L_web/_posts/2018-04-05-1-Sequence_Alignment.md

 ## Part 2: Lab Notebook ##

-It is now time to start doing some bioinformatics experiments.
-Create a new directory to organize your thoughts and files.

-	mkdir ~/Lab1
-	cd ~/Lab1

 You also need to keep a laboratory notebook for this unit.
-Start `atom`, create a new file, and save it as `lab1_notebook.md` in the directory you just created.
+Start `atom`, create a new file, and save it as `lab1_notebook.md` in the `Assignent_1` directory.
 Keep your notes and a log in this document.

 Alternatively, if you want to work entirely at the command line, you could also write your notebook in nano: